Kind of Tour

 As soon as Albrecht V, a highly educated man with high interest in the arts acceded in 1550, he sounded the bell for the age of Renaissance and Humanism.
 He collected and bought antiques, books and relics, all he could get his hands on – and then he ran out of storage space.

 Here they lived, reigned, married and died – the dukes, electors, prince regents and kings of the House of Wittelsbach.
-The last inhabitant was King Ludwig III until he had to escape from the revolution of November 7th 1918.
+King Ludwig III was the last inhabitant until he had to escape from the revolution of November 7th 1918.
 From 1920 onwards the Royal Residence Munich’s museum was open to public, until the complex almost had been completely destroyed during World War II.

 Thanks to people like Tino Walz and Erwin Schleich the Royal Residence Munich is shining again in old splendor.
-This building is not only the expression of epochal art and creative energy, but likewise a symbol for the willpower of the Munich citizens to rebuild their city.
+It is not only the expression of epochal art and creative energy, but likewise a symbol for the willpower of the Munich citizens to rebuild their city.

 Did you know?